inu847/cne_apps/ERROR_HANDLING_BEST_PRACTICES.md

 ## Overview

-This document outlines best practices for error handling in the CNE POS Apps Flutter application.
+This document outlines best practices for error handling in the DompetKasir Flutter application.
 Implementing these practices will improve application stability, user experience, and maintainability.

 ## Current Error Handling Approach